Log in

 To do even more with KanbanFlow, you can connect it to Zapier to open up a whole load of automation options.
 Zapier can automatically create a card on your KanbanFlow board when you create a calendar event, send Slack messages when new tasks are created or moved, and more—no matter which apps you use for productivity.

-KanbanFlow price: Free for unlimited boards and users with core features; $5/month/user Premium plan for attachments, swimlanes, integrations (through Zapier), and more.
+KanbanFlow pricing: Free for unlimited boards and users with core features; $5/month/user Premium plan for attachments, swimlanes, integrations (through Zapier), and more.

 Kanban Tool (Web, iOS, Android, macOS, Windows, Linux)

-Kanban Tool, our pick for the best Trello alternative for built-in time-tracking and managing clients
+Kanban Tool, our pick for the best Kanban software for built-in time-tracking and managing clients.

 But the best thing about Kanban Tool is that it includes a handy feature to let you see where time goes: Analytics.
 A click away from your board, you can see a breakdown of your cards by type and generate a time report on how much work was logged each day on each card.